Yos Riady

 ⚡ Choose GA4 if…

-• Your conversions happen onchain (swaps, mints, stakes, governance votes)
+• Your conversions happen onchain (swaps, mints, deposits)

-• You need to measure revenue, retention, and LTV from onchain activity
+• You need to measure revenue, retention, and LTV from onchain users

-• You want wallet intelligence natively without enrichment pipelines
+• You want wallet intelligence natively without in-house enrichment pipelines or complex infrastructure

-• You need onchain attribution connecting campaigns to transaction volume
+• You need onchain attribution connecting marketing campaigns to wallets and transactions

 • You operate across multiple chains and want unified analytics